werneckpaiva/telloRC/README.md

 ## Conclusion

 I tested this solution in an indoor environment.
 The RC range is much higher than the regular range of your phone wifi, but I don't know the range of the ESP8622 itself.
 It can be used with an external antenna that may increase the distance.
+Keep in mind that if you are bringing the arduino with you (while walking for instance) the range to be condifered is the wi-fi provided by the ESP8622 module, not by the RC controller.